wp-plugins/easy-media-gallery/readme.txt

 = 1.3.33 =
 * Update : Getting Started page ( added new video tutorial )
+* Fixed  : Hide title container when there are no title.
+Thanks for this bugs report : https://wordpress.org/support/topic/thumbnail-image-name

 = 1.3.31 =
 * Fixed  : Missing submenu